Disentangling Tabular Data Towards Better One-Class Anomaly Detection: Methodology

 Aiming to extract two distinct attribute subsets from normal samples, we utilize a two-head self-attention module to implicitly disentangle tabular data in latent space.
 The attention map describes attributes that the network focuses on, and the greater the attention weight, the more interested the network is.
 Learning two independent attention maps allows two heads of the attention module to extract latent features of two distinct attribute subsets in tabular data, thus enabling implicit disentanglement.
 We respectively demonstrate the importance of extracting two subsets and disentangling with two-head attention for capturing effective correlations in Section~\ref{sec:ablation}.

-We apply the attention module to latent features extracted by the encoder to disentangle tabular data.
-To successfully adopt the attention module, we add an additional dimension to tabular data, that is, $x_i \in \mathbb{R}^{M\times 1}$, where $M$ still denotes the number of attributes, and each attribute owns $1$ feature channel.
+The attention module is applied to latent features extracted by the encoder to disentangle tabular data.
+To successfully adopt the attention module, we convert tabular data from row vectors into column vectors, i.e., $x_i \in \mathbb{R}^{M\times 1}$, where $M$ still denotes the number of attributes, and each attribute owns $1$ feature channel.
 The encoder $f_E$ maps $x_i$ to latent features $z_i \in \mathbb{R}^{M\times C}=f_E \left(x_i\right)$, where $C$ refers to the channel number of each attribute.
 With the attention, $z_i$ yields queries, keys, and values, symbolized respectively as $q_i^{s_h}$, $k_i^{s_h}$, $v_i^{s_h}$ $\in \mathbb{R}^{M\times C}$, for each head $h \in \{1,2\}$.
 The computation of the two attention maps is formalized as follows:

 where the size of $w_i^{s_h}$ is $M\times M$.
 To accomplish the objective of disentangling two distinct attribute subsets from each training instance, it is imperative to learn two independent attention maps.
 Our strategy is to diminish the similarity between them.
 To this end, a cosine similarity loss is employed to yield a disentangling loss: